Get a sun-sational 50% discount with Crunch - deal expires soon!

 We’ve all heard the phrase “work-life balance” and the importance of adhering to an even mix of business and pleasure.
 For some, this could be making sure you spend enough time with your family, for others it could be ensuring you have one evening off a week to spend down the pub or seeing friends.

-The UK isn’t known for being the most productive workforce – in fact we trail behind Canada, US, France, Germany and Italy in terms of productivity.
+The UK isn’t known for being the most productive workforce – in fact, we trail behind Canada, the US, France, Germany, and Italy in terms of productivity.
 If you’re working additional hours and think of this as being productive, it might be time to reassess your methods so you don’t have to put in the extra overtime.

 If you feel like your to-do list is taking over your life and you’re manically chasing your tail, focus on one thing at a time.
 Could your time management skills do with brushing up?
 A great way to see how you’re spending your time is to annotate how you’ve spent each hour.
 Soon you might see patterns of behaviour that can be eradicated.

 We all love to be in control, especially when it’s our own empire we’re building, but trying to do everything yourself won’t do you any favours.
 You’ll end up feeling burnt out, exhausted and quickly lose the pizazz that originally got you up in the morning.
 Maybe you need to hire an employee to share the load, or perhaps working with a short-term freelancer or contractor will get you through a particularly busy patch.

 Outsourcing certain tasks can end up saving you both time and money.
 Website need a redesign?
 If you’re not a web designer then sure, you could spend hours learning how to manipulate images in WordPress and teach yourself code – but surely the time and effort doing so would be better spent in other parts of your business that you have a firm understanding of?

 Outsourcing work also allows you to network and build relationships with other businesses.
 We’ve written more about working with freelancers or contractors as part of our article on taking on an employee